 At Seward's request, the president deleted two paragraphs.
 He also softened his language—referring, for example, to southerners who'd besieged Union property as "revolutionary" rather than "treasonable."
 Lincoln gave the address on March 4, 1861.
 One day later, the Senate confirmed Seward as his Secretary of State.

 By day, the President and his Secretary of State saw a lot of each other at cabinet meetings.
 After working hours, Lincoln could often be found relaxing at Seward's mansion, located in D.C.'s Lafayette Square neighborhood.
 In her book Team of Rivals, historian Doris Kearns-Goodwin wrote that "Between official meetings and private get-togethers, Lincoln spent more time with Seward in the first year of his presidency than with anyone else, including his family."

 This fact was not lost on Mary Todd Lincoln.
 The First Lady deeply resented Seward, whom she called a "dirty abolition sneak."
 Mrs. Lincoln couldn't even bear the sight of Seward's mansion and instructed her coachman to avoid driving past it.

-Abraham Lincoln was assassinated at Ford’s Theater on April 14, 1865.
-But did you know that he wasn’t the only person marked for death that night?
+Abraham Lincoln was assassinated at Ford's Theater on April 14, 1865—but he wasn't the only person marked for death that night.